Varun487/AIAlgoTrading/AITradingPlatform/UI/README.md

 - Add a backtest tab in side nav bar ![DONE]
 - Create a sample backtests page ![DONE]
+- install axios ![DONE]
-- Discuss exactly how page is going to look and work
+- Decide exactly how page is going to look and work
 - Decide all REST APIs needed
-- All listed back tests reports `card`
+- All listed back tests reports `card` `Arrange according to returns`
 - Filter according to all backtest attributes
 - Click on a report
 	- List all attr of back test